Steps to ensure excellent IRR in Real Estate Projects

 2. Improve cash flow by faster billing

-The key to both of these is primarily timely completion of projects.
-If projects are finished on time as planned, customers can be billed faster and unbudgeted expenses due to project elongation can be avoided.
+The key to both of these is primarily the timely completion of projects.
+If projects are finished on time as planned, customers can be billed faster, and unbudgeted expenses due to project elongation can be avoided.

-The irony was that Blu Homes has ALWAYS delivered projects on or before the promised deadlines (protected by Real estate regulatory authority- RERA).
-However, the company had rarely met the targeted IRR in these projects even during the ‘good times’.
-And this was not only true for Blu Homes- it is an industry wide phenomenon!
+The irony was that Blu Homes has ALWAYS delivered projects on or before the promised deadlines (protected by the Real Estate Regulatory Authority - RERA).
+However, the company had rarely met the targeted IRR in these projects, even during the ‘good times’.
+And this was not only true for Blu Homes - it is an industry-wide phenomenon!

 To understand why this happens, one needs to understand how companies in this unique environment typically function.

-The typical way of managing a real estate project
+The typical way of project management in a real estate project

 Projects in the Real Estate industry in India start off with three due/completion dates!
 Strange, but true.
-With the Government bringing in RERA laws which impose stringent penalty on developers for delays in finishing projects, the industry has come up with RERA due dates which are significantly buffered to avoid being penalizedv.
-Another due date is the internally budgeted due dates which, if met, meets the IRR targets set by the Developer.
+With the government bringing in RERA laws which impose stringent penalties on developers for delays in finishing projects, the industry has come up with RERA due dates, which are significantly buffered to avoid being penalizedv.
+Another due date is the internally budgeted due date, which, if met, meets the IRR targets set by the developer.
 The third due date, which is ‘informally’ promised to end customers, is somewhere in between these two.

 So, why does the industry use these 3 due dates?
-Reason is, Real Estate is an industry plagued with project delays and unfulfilled promises.
-Recent research has indicated that, despite conservative and buffered dates, as much as 500,000 Homes worth 4.48 lakh crores are stuck in just seven micro markets of Indiavi.
+The reason is, real estate is an industry plagued with project delays and unfulfilled promises.
+Recent research has indicated that, despite conservative and buffered dates, as many as 500,000 Homes worth Rs.
+4.48 lakh crores are stuck in just seven micro markets of Indiavi.

 Why should there be delays, one may ask?

-If you ask any Developer about delays, you will be met with a laundry list of reasons, most of them pointing to some external agency and hence, unavoidable.
-Interestingly, each of the agencies involved have their own reasons which has to do with the developer or other agencies.
+If you ask any developer about delays, you will be met with a laundry list of reasons, most of them pointing to some external agency and hence, unavoidable.
+Interestingly, each of the agencies involved has its own reasons related to the developer or other agencies.

-However, delays in most real estate projects follows an interesting storyline.
+However, delays in most real estate projects follow an interesting storyline.

 The real cause of delays in real estate projects

-1. Pre-Construction:This stage involves completion of all activities required before commercial launch of the project including:
+1. Pre-Construction:This stage involves the completion of all activities required before the commercial launch of the project, including:

-- Detailed design completion and issuance of good for construction drawings to start construction
+• Detailed design completion and issuance of goods for construction drawings to start construction

-2. Core & Shell: This stage involves construction of buildings’ RCC frame and internal partition walls for the units.
-Typically, most developers engage a dedicated contractor for working on the Core and Shell.
+2. Core & Shell: This stage involves the construction of buildings’ RCC frame and internal partition walls for the units.
+Typically, most developers engage a dedicated contractor to work on the Core and Shell.

-While Core & Shell works are typically executed by a single specialized agency/contractor, what differentiates finishing stage from upstream stages are the following facts
+While Core & Shell works are typically executed by a single specialized agency/contractor, what differentiates the finishing stage from the upstream stages are the following facts:

-- Inter-dependent activities: Activities to be performed by each specialized agency is dependent on clean front hand-over by another specialized agency or agencies.
+• Inter-dependent activities: Activities to be performed by each specialized agency is dependent on clean front hand-over by another specialized agency or agencies.
 Moreover, technical dependencies are such that most finishing agencies have to visit a work-front multiple times.
-For eg. Plastering contractor completes the plaster for maximum wall area in first pass but re-visits the wall for final plastering after floor skirting and door/windows installation is completed
+For e.g., the plastering contractor completes the plaster for maximum wall area in the first pass but re-visits the wall for final plastering after floor skirting and door/windows installation is completed

-- Volume based contracts: For all specialized agencies, billing is based on volume of work executed with a small percentage withheld as retention amount and linked to final completion and handover to developer
+• Volume-based contracts: For all specialized agencies, billing is based on the volume of work executed with a small percentage withheld as retention amount and linked to final completion and handover to the developer.

-Given the above realities of real estate environment, agencies cherry-pick high billing activities in each work-front in order to maximize billing to support its working capital requirements.
-Often, high effort and low billing value activities are missed out/delayed, leading to unclean front handoverviii to next specialized agencies.
-Downstream agencies, despite unclean handovers, will start working on the front in order to utilize its resources and maximise its billing.
+Given the above realities of the real estate environment, agencies cherry-pick high billing activities in each work front in order to maximize billing to support its working capital requirements.
+Often, high effort and low billing value activities are missed out/delayed, leading to unclean front handoverviii to the next specialized agencies.
+Downstream agencies, despite unclean handovers, will start working on the front in order to utilize their resources and maximise their billing.

 The way out